 Your emergency fund is something you can access right away, no matter the type of emergency.
 It allows you to keep operating, even if you don’t have instant access to other funds.
 Fallen victim to a cyber-attack?
 Waiting for some overdue invoices to be paid?
 Been offered the chance to buy out a competitor on the cheap?
 The need for cold hard cash can arise in the most unexpected ways.

 Business guru Dave Ramsey recommends treating your retained earnings, the net income left in your business after it has paid out dividends to shareholders, as your emergency fund.
 He suggests retaining enough to cover six months of operating expenses, noting, “that’s a lot of cash, but you’re your own credit line, too.”

 Automation used to be something big businesses did, but this is no longer the case.
 These days, there are many types of automation tools that are affordable enough for small businesses to use.
-Automation reduces your expenditure, which is especially useful in these uncertain economic times.
+Automation reduces expenditure and time spent on admin tasks, which is especially useful in these uncertain economic times.

 - Watch for red flags, e.g. slow-paying receivables, tightening credit lines, or something happening upstream within your supply chains.

 - Stay on top of your receivables, otherwise you run the risk of not having enough cash on hand when disaster strikes.

 - Develop alternative revenue streams built around what your customers might need if there’s a downturn in the economy.

 - Review your contracts and agreements, so that you’re not stuck with a 10-year lease on new office space when recession hits.